LikeAKemper/CodingChemistry18/README.md

 # CodingChemistry18
-(UNCLEANDED)result of the hackathon 2018
+uncleaned result of the hackathon 2018